Jonah: Footsteps Summer Picnic

 The story was based on the Godly Play story and began with Jonah sitting beside a sign showing the way to Ninevah.

-When God told Jonah to arise and go to Ninevah and cry out against the people there, Jonah ran away as fast as possible and boarded a ship sailing to Tarshish at the opposite end of the Mediterranean.
+When God told Jonah to arise and go to Ninevah and cry out against the people there, Jonah ran away as fast as possible and boarded a ship sailing to Tarshish at the other end of the Mediterranean.

 The rough boat shape was made by tying chairs together with shoe laces and covering them with black cloths.
 Other cloths were laid around to create a "sea" effect.